divercefi/whitepaper/README.md

 ##### Staking and Liquidity mining

-**Direct staking** will be offered before the launch of CryptoEasy portfolio staking (November 2021) to reward early investors, assure price stability, and generate enough supply to cover the rapid growth of listed portfolios in the Portfolio Explorer.
+**Direct staking** will be offered before the launch of Divercefi portfolio staking (November 2021) to reward early investors, assure price stability, and generate enough supply to cover the rapid growth of listed portfolios in the Portfolio Explorer.
 Direct staking will be offered in the form of staking pools with different lock time periods and corresponding APY rewards.

-To further add liqudity (TVL) and enable larger exchange volume for*EASY* liqduidity mining in the form of "farming" pools will be also implemented on CryptoEasy.io
+To further add liqudity (TVL) and enable larger exchange volume for*EASY* liqduidity mining in the form of "farming" pools will be also implemented on divercefi.com

 Half of the total initial supply (3M tokens) is dedicated to all forms of DeFi activities as well as Portfolio staking.
 Over time the funding of the DeFi rewards wil be converted from inflation to fees generated from the swapping, lending and the portfolio staking of EASY.

 The limited initial max supply will then be increased transparently and progressively, only if needed, following the "Proof-of-Return" emission mechanism.
-CryptoEasy will closely monitor the emission of *EASY* following the launch of all its DeFi functionalitiesTechnical Set-up (WIP)
+Divercefi will closely monitor the emission of *EASY* following the launch of all its DeFi functionalitiesTechnical Set-up (WIP)

 ##### Technical Set-up (WIP)

 The *EASY* token will leverage Tezos Blockchain and its Delegated Proof-of-Stake (DPoS) mechanism.
 It will also leverage its native FA1.2. token framework.
 Tezos is a very scalable, interoperable Blockchain with a business-minded foundation and ecosystem.
-Furthermore, the vast experience and maturity available in the Tezos ecosystem, for instance for DeFi use cases, as well as the low fees of the Tezos network, will enable the development of the desired use cases of [CryptoEasy.io](https://Cryptoeasy.io).
+Furthermore, the vast experience and maturity available in the Tezos ecosystem, for instance for DeFi use cases, as well as the low fees of the Tezos network, will enable the development of the desired use cases of [divercefi.com](https://divercefi.com).
 The functional code properties of Tezos will enable us to do rapid and secure updates to the Token protocol as well as verifications/ audits to the smart contracts.
 All those elements are needed to guarantee the stability of *EASY* supply and circulation (e.g., for instance to adjust the Spread formula) and comply with financial compliance rules, for instance as demanded by our financially regulated partners.

-The original EASY IDO smart contracts will be developed together with [Rocket Launchpad.](https://rocketlaunchpad.io/) For the development of further functionalities of *EASY,* we plan to work with an experienced technical partner close to Tezos core project to assist our internal development team and guarantee the full release of [CryptoEasy.io](https://cryptoeasy.io) functionalities in 2022.
+The original EASY IDO smart contracts will be developed together with [Rocket Launchpad.](https://rocketlaunchpad.io/) For the development of further functionalities of *EASY,* we plan to work with an experienced technical partner close to Tezos core project to assist our internal development team and guarantee the full release of [divercefi.com](https://divercefi.com) functionalities in 2022.

 Technically, the major innovative challenge relies on building the "Proof-of-Return" portfolio staking mechanism leveraging oracle data at the level of, and thus specific to, each and every single portfolio.